468910/nativeadslib-ios/README.md

 ![Info.plist â€” Edited 2016-02-21 18-14-09.png](https://bitbucket.org/repo/46g5gL/images/2846838342-Info.plist%20%E2%80%94%20Edited%202016-02-21%2018-14-09.png)

-In the future all the content will be downloaded through https, following Apple recommendations.
+In the future this will change to https, following Apple recommendations.

 ### Receiving the results
-After the request is started, the library will notify of the changes in it trough a delegate that implements the ```NativeAdsConnectionDelegate``` protocol.
+After the request has started requesting adds it will call the following three methods to notify the delegate class (the host application) of the ad status:

-This protocol has three methods:

 - ```didRecieveError```: compulsory method, to be invoked in case there is an error retrieving the ads.
 This can happen due to network conditions, some systems error, parsing error...
 - ```didRecieveResults```: when the library gets the JSON, parses it and delivers to your app, you will be notified with an Array of the NativeAd objects retrieved.
 - ```didUpdateNativeAd```: not required method.
 In case some of the ads is modified after it has been delivered, your class will be notified trough this method.

 ### Displaying the ads

-This is the procotol method invoked when the ads are available.
+This is the protocol method invoked when the ads are available.
 In our example, we add the ads to our datasource and display it:
 ```swift
     func didRecieveResults(nativeAds: [NativeAd]){
         self.nativeAds = nativeAds
         if itemsTable.count > 0 {